What is Recovery Month Canada?

-Last Door Recovery Society along with many community partners is organizing a national movement for Canadians to learn about Recovery Capital.
+Last Door Recovery Society along with many community partners co-organizes this national movement for Canadians engaging them in Recovery Capital.

 Building Recovery Capital in 2019 engages people to gain a better understanding of Recovery Capital and how to foster it in their workplaces and communities through Recovery Days and the Recovery Capital Conferences.

-Healthcare professionals, people in recovery, people who use substances, the general public, unions, occupational health leaders and families will be engaged in this campaign.
+Healthcare professionals, people in recovery, people who use substances, the general public, unions, occupational health leaders and families are invited to be engaged in this campaign.

 What is Recovery Capital?

 Recovery Capital is a focus on the development of social capital (such as healthy and stable relationships), material capital (such as finances and accommodation), human capital (mental and physical health, skills, and employment) and cultural capital (values, beliefs, and attitudes) Let’s build recovery capital in individuals and communities to overcome addiction and mental illness